Im-Mad/Green-Tours/README.md

-# Natours
+# Green Tours
-This is a project to practice my node JS skills
+Green Tours is a plateform to connect tours lovers to an agency that organize camps, excursions and trips.

 ## Technologies Used